AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 :::

 ### Diagrams
-Importantly we differentiate between `Aztec Governance`, and a particular instance of Aztec's Governance.
+Importantly we differentiate between `Aztec Governance`, and the governance of a particular instance of Aztec.
 This diagram articulates the high level of Aztec Governance, specifically how the network can deploy new versions overtime which will be part of a cohesive ecosystem, sharing a single token.
 In this case, we are not concerned with how the current canonical rollup chooses to implement it's decision to propose a new version, nor how it implements voting.
 It can be reasonably assumed that this is a version of The Empire Stakes back, where a majority of the current rollup sequencers are agreeing to propose and want to upgrade.

 #### Happy path
 ```mermaid